Decision for a Child to Become a Cared For Child

 2. Considerations Before a Decision to Look After is Made

-The decision to look after a child will only be made where those making the decision are satisfied that:
+The decision for a child to become cared for will only be made where those making the decision are satisfied that:

-Before a decision is made to look after a child, consideration must be given to making arrangements with other extended family members or friends who might be prepared to care for the child without the need for the child to come into care.
-In these circumstances, care must be taken where the local authority has been involved in the arrangements for the child to be cared for by relatives; the child may be viewed as within the definition of Looked After and a legal view may be helpful to clarify the status of the child and the placement.
+Before a decision is made, consideration must be given to making arrangements with other extended family members or friends who might be prepared to care for the child without the need for the child to come into care.
+In these circumstances, care must be taken where the local authority has been involved in the arrangements for the child to be cared for by relatives; the child may be viewed as within the definition of cared for and a legal view may be helpful to clarify the status of the child and the placement.

 Alternatively, the child may come within the definition of Privately Fostered after 27 days, in which case the Private Fostering Procedure will apply.

 N.B.
-Any arrangements whereby the child is not regarded as Looked After would have to be agreed with the parent or a person with Parental Responsibility, and the social worker must be satisfied that such an arrangement is sufficiently secure to meet the child's needs and is supported by a Child in Need Plan.
+Any arrangements whereby the child is not regarded as cared for would have to be agreed with the parent or a person with Parental Responsibility, and the social worker must be satisfied that such an arrangement is sufficiently secure to meet the child's needs and is supported by a Child in Need Plan.

 If no such arrangement can be identified or such an arrangement would not meet the child's needs, the child's social worker, with their team manager, should consider: